 Bob: “That’s the plan.”

 Megabyte: “Ah.
 So… a fate worse than deletion.
-And they call
+And they call me a monster.”

-Episode “Crouching Binome, Hidden Virus”
+–Episode “Crouching Binome, Hidden Virus”

 It is often said that when fighting a war, one should be careful they don’t become that which they fight against.
 Bob opposes the viruses because of their nature of causing suffering and destruction, whereas he believes in the Guardian code of mending and defending.
 He holds onto the belief that viruses can be benign, and after witnessing Hex’s transformation, he eventually decides to create a method to transform malignant viruses into benign sprites.
 In doing so, he adopts the characteristics of a virus himself.
 He’s not coded to corrupt and conquer, rather he acts from kindness, but the effect is very much the same as viral infection.
 To accept this method as an option is to in essence accept viral infection.
 Suddenly, the battle between Guardians and the viruses looks a lot less like a battle between good and evil.